 Louise in the studio working on Sanctuary

 My Bronze pieces are birth out of my paintings.
-Each painting is and incubator for something greater.
-As I recreate the forms from my paintings in clay they become a whole new body of work.
-Work that is alive in three-dimensional form, that is born from a creation to form yet another creation.
+I feel each of my painting are incubators for something greater.
+As I recreate the forms from my paintings in clay they become a new body of work.
+Work that is alive in three-dimensional form, that is born from a creation forming yet another creation.
 Much like our creator formed us.

 I have always loved clay, from an early age I loved it.
 Making things with clay was one of my favorite things to do in school as a kid, that and drawing.
 I worked a lot with clay in college and at one point I though I wanted to be a potter, however painting was my passion at the time.
 Besides I really wasn't that big into functional art.
 I preferred hand building.

 I began sculpting in clay again in 2011 once I found out we had moved right near the sculpting capital of the world, Loveland Co. at least that is what they told me.
 Returning to clay has been something I have been gravitating to for sometime.
 Several of my painting have had a sculpture like feel to them, one painting in particular titled "Mother's Love" was continually in my thoughts.
 The day I painted it, I knew it was to be come a sculpture.
 She was the first sculpture I created when I started, It was like breathing life into her and bring her to life.